 Aromatherapy: A Complete Guide to the Healing Art: Geranium is a balancing agent for many conditions.
 The scent may help regulate blood pressure.
 This essential oil is useful for relieving PMS, menstrual irregularities, menopausal symptoms, and fluid retention.
-In skin care, the oil balances all hair and skin types and helps relieve many skin conditions.
+Geranium essential oil benefits skin by balancing all hair and skin types and helping relieve many skin conditions.
 Emotionally, the scent may help reduce anxiety, depression, irrational behavior, and stress-related headaches.

-The Heart of Aromatherapy: Geranium is useful for daily skin care, rejuvenating damaged skin, calming inflammation, and feeling relaxed and uplifted.
+The Heart of Aromatherapy: Uses for geranium essential oil include daily skin care, rejuvenating damaged skin, calming inflammation, and feeling relaxed and uplifted.

 Aromatherapy For Healing the Spirit: In Traditional Chinese Medicine geranium is one of the few essential oils considered cool and moist in energy.
 The oil clears heat and information, relaxes the nerves, calms anxiety, and can strengthen Qi-energy and encourage the circulation of Qi and blood.
 Conditions geranium may help relieve include psoriasis, eczema, acne, athletes foot, nerve and joint pain, hemorrhoids, varicose veins, excessive menstrual bleeding, and symptoms associated with menopause.